 Tully Gorge is a 293-metre rocky gully carved by the Tully River as it runs downstream from the densely forested Cardwell Range.

-Located within the Tully Gorge National Park, the Tully Gorge Falls lookout was once a Queensland destination icon.
 However, in the late 1950s, the Tully River was dammed further upstream for the Kareeya Hydro Power Station.
 Consequently, Tully Falls has been reduced to a mere trickle and only holds a solid flow following very heavy rain.

-However, for me at least, the Tully Gorge lookout viewpoint was more an attraction than the waterfall anyway.
+However, for me at least, the Tully Gorge lookout viewpoint was more of an attraction than the waterfall anyway.
 The view is mind-blowing and one that truly humbles you.

 How to Get to Tully Gorge

-So, how do I get to here?
+So, how do I get here?
 First of all, don't mistake the Tully Gorge lookout for the township of Tully.
 The gorge is accessed from the Tablelands, and not from the coast south of Innisfail.

 From Cairns, expect at least a 2-hour 15-minute drive up the Gillies Range Road, past Millaa Millaa and Malanda en route to Ravenshoe, QLD's highest town.
 From Ravenshoe, you'll need to take a right onto Tully Falls Road (near Little Millstream Falls) and follow it all the way until you see the very obvious sign and turn-off for Tully Gorge.